aar0m/aar0m.github.io/essays/final-project-idea.md

 * User goes to landing page, signs up, completes account creation process (adds their name, photo(s), major, likes/interests, list of (previous/current) classes, dorm/commuter/other status, clubs, MBTI)
 * After creating profile, user is brought to matching page and intuitively learns to "match"/"skip" on profiles shown to them
 * If 2 users “match” on each other’s profiles, they are added to each others’ ‘Friends List’ page and  given a notification above the user profile  that leads them into the chat page
-* _Best case:_ Users chat with each other and become friends.
+* _Best case:_ Users chat with each other and become friends
-* _Worst case:_ After some chats, a user decides to delete/block the other.
+* _Worst case:_ After some chats, a user decides to delete/block the other

 ## Beyond the Basics
 - Show mutual friends on profile